 Check out the commit

-4d963c4to load the appropriate weights together with corresponding pre-processing and post-processing methods:
+to load the appropriate weights together with corresponding pre-processing

 The model size is 115 MB non-quantized, 59 MB quantized to 2 bytes, and 29 MB quantized to 1 byte, while the inference time is 7-10 seconds on average.

 Adapted from the PyTorch implementation by the original authors

 Since the inference time and model size disqualified the vanilla PSENet

 from the model garden, the second part of GSoC focused on optimizing text

 detection for mobile inference.
 The PyTorch implementation of the model

 from the original authors promised to improve the quality of predictions

 with 3 major differences in the approach from the